Do You Want to Ship Faster and Reduce Logistics Costs? Signup Today

 This new buying behaviour trend could be attributed to several factors.
 They may not have been happy with your products previously, and they found the items cheaper in another store, or, quite simply, they forgot.
 In any case, it is essential to understand and reactivate them.
 Returning consumers is a smart way of making sales by targeting users who have already provided their data.
 This article will discuss the best strategies for finding a dormant user and returning them to your eCommerce store.
 They remain by far the most underexploited opportunity.

-A dormant user is someone who once used Shiprocket business app frequently but eventually reduced or stopped using it altogether.
-The concept of dormancy depends on the application type and engagement activities.
+A dormant user is someone who once used your business app frequently but eventually reduced or stopped using it altogether.

 For instance, in a fitness app, if a user has not logged on to exercise or track their progress for about two weeks, that user is considered inactive.
 On the other hand, a social media app can identify a dormant user who has not posted, liked, or commented on anyone’s post for more than a month.
 For a productivity app, a dormant user is the one who has not opened the app or completed any task within 30 days.